shaju007/hulu-clone/README.md

-# hulu-clone with cypress added
+# hulu-clone with cypress added and cypress test run on github actions